 If going door to door trick-or-treating is scary, do a practice run.
 Ask neighbors, friends or family if your child can practice knocking on their door before the day of Halloween so they know what to expect.

-Try on the costume and make any adjustments needed so that they can feel as comfortable as possible.
+Try on the costume and make any adjustments needed so that your child can feel as comfortable as possible.

 Think carefully about costumes

-Costumes are usually a huge challenge for the child with SPD but luckily there are a lot of options.
+Costumes are usually a huge challenge for the child with SPD, but luckily there are a lot of options.
 My daughter prefers to wear her favorite clothes and paint her face.
 This is what makes her feel comfortable.
-Other kids may like wearing their favorite pajamas or other soft clothing under a costume so they cannot feel the itchy fabric on their skin.
+Other kids may like wearing their favorite pajamas or other soft clothing under a costume so they can't feel the itchy fabric on their skin.

 If your child does not want to dress up at all, try letting them ride in a wagon and decorating the wagon like a car so that they can be part of the fun without having to actually dress up.

 Other simple ideas may be using a prop, wearing a silly T-shirt, or incorporating tools such as noise-canceling headphones, into your child’s costume.
 Never make your child feel that they are odd because they don’t like to dress up or go trick-or-treating.